Strategy-proof allocation with outside option: Introduction

 \section{Introduction}

-Allocation problems where agents have outside options are prevalent in real life and economic models.
-In marriage markets \citep{gale1962college} men and women have the outside option of being alone.
-In school choice \citep{abdulkadiroglu2003school} children have the outside option of attending private schools.
-In auction markets \citep{vickrey1961counterspeculation} bidders have the outside of not bidding.
-To solve such problems, participation constraints require mechanism designers to choose \textit{individually rational} (IR) mechanisms, which ensure that participants are no worse off than choosing outside options.
-Incentive concerns motivate mechanism designers to choose \textit{strategy-proof} mechanisms, which give agents the right incentive to reveal true preferences.
-This paper demonstrates the restriction of IR and strategy-proofness in the presence of outside options.
-We prove two simple but useful theorems for strategy-proof mechanisms, relying on an invariance property of the allocations found by such mechanisms when agents vary the ranking of outside options in their preferences.
-Applying them to several distinct models, we provide a unified foundation for existing results and obtain new results in some models.
+In mechanism design, strategy-proof mechanisms are desirable because they incentivize agents to reveal private types.
+This paper considers allocation problems where agents' private types are their preferences and they can choose outside options if they wish.
+Such problems are prevalent in market design and other economic environments.
+In marriage markets men and women have the outside option of being alone \citep{gale1962college}.
+In school choice children have the outside option of attending private schools \citep{abdulkadiroglu2003school}.
+In auction markets bidders have the outside option of not bidding \citep{vickrey1961counterspeculation}.
+This paper proves two simple but useful results for strategy-proof mechanisms in such problems.
+Our results treat deterministic mechanisms and random mechanisms in a unified way.
+They provide a unified foundation for several existing results that are derived by ad hoc approaches in distinct market design models.
+Uncovering this foundation not only deepens our understanding of these models and results, but also provides new tools and terminologies for future studies.

+Specifically, we provide a unified foundation for the following results. \begin{itemize} \item In a generalized object assignment model, \cite{sonmez1999strategy} proves that there exists an individually rational, Pareto efficient and strategy-proof mechanism only if the core is essentially single-valued and the mechanism is core-selecting when the core is nonempty.
+This finding unifies the results in several distinct models, including housing market, marriage and roommate problem, coalition formation problem, and social network. \cite{ehlers2018strategy} extends this finding to a superset of the core called the individually-rational-core.

+\item In the object assignment model, \cite{erdil2014strategy} proves that, among individually rational and strategy-proof random mechanisms, one mechanism stochastically dominates another mechanism only if the former assigns more probability shares of objects in total to agents than the latter.
+It implies that non-wasteful and strategy-proof mechanisms cannot be strategy-proof dominated.

+\item In the many-to-one matching with contracts model, under very weak assumptions \cite{hirata2017stable} prove that there is at most one stable and strategy-proof mechanism, and the doctor-optimal stable mechanism, if it exists, is the only candidate.
+They also propose a notion of non-wastefulness (different than the usual one in the literature) and prove that any non-wasteful and strategy-proof mechanism is not Pareto dominated by any other individually rational and strategy-proof mechanism.

+\item In an abstract allocation model, \cite{alva2017strategy} prove that, in the class of individually rational and strategy-proof mechanisms, one mechanism Pareto dominates another if and only if the set of participants in the allocations found by the former mechanism is a superset of participants in the allocations found by the latter mechanism.
+This result has useful implications in models including object assignment, school choice, excludable public goods, and transferable utility.